CUBRID/cubrid-manual/en/csql.rst

       -c, --command=ARG            CSQL-commands
       -l, --line-output            display each value in a line -r, --read-only              read-only mode
-          --no-auto-commit         disable auto commit mode execution
+          --string-width           display each column which is a string type in this width --no-auto-commit         disable auto commit mode execution
           --no-pager               do not use pager
           --no-single-line         turn off single line oriented execution